 - HONR1101–HONR1103 Western Cultural Tradition I–III (Honors Program) (Fall/Spring: 6 credits)

-The Philosophy minor consists of a total of 18 credits: six credits of Philosophy Core courses (two 3-credit courses) followed by 12 credits of philosophy electives (four 3-credit courses).
+The Philosophy minor consists of a total of 18 credits: 6 credits of Philosophy Core courses (two 3-credit courses) followed by 12 credits of philosophy electives (four 3-credit courses).
 Each student will design his or her own minor in consultation with a faculty advisor.
-Students may design their minor around their professional or intellectual interests.
-For example, a student interested in pursuing a profession in the medical field might decide to take courses in the philosophy of science, ethics, medical ethics, or related courses.
-Faculty advisors will work individually with students to help them develop a coherent set of courses to form a minor.
+Students may design their minor around one of areas in the major track or they may purse another interest.
+Minors are encouraged to consult with faculty or the Director of Undergraduate Studies in shaping a coherent minor.

 None of the courses in the Perspectives sequence is a prerequisite for any of the other courses.